MarkRegalla27/dsp/03-command_line.md

 3. w and spacebar scrolls through files viewed by less command
 4. -i: ignores case of letter when searching within files using grep command
 5. man [command]:  Gives help about the command following 'man'
+6. apropos: (Very worth remembering) Suggests relevant commands if you forget the name but know what it does
+7.

 ---